AhmedSafi97/introduction-to-algorithms/Peak Finding/Peak Finding.md

 - **What is a peak ?**

-Let's say that we have an array of elements of integers as follow,
+Let's say that we have an array of elements as follow,

 ![array of elements](array-of-elements.png)